 Third, the same property frequently appears on multiple platforms.
 A six-bedroom Provençal villa may be listed on Plum, Onefinestay, and Airbnb Luxe simultaneously, at different rates with different cancellation terms.
 The price spread on the same property across the three platforms can be 12 to 25 percent.
 It is worth checking all three before booking when you know the specific property.

-Once you have shortlisted a specific property, search for the property name on all three platforms (plus Le Collectionist and Thinking Traveller where applicable).
+Once you have shortlisted a specific property, search for the property name on Plum Guide and the other two platforms (plus Le Collectionist and Thinking Traveller where applicable).
 The same villa often appears on multiple platforms at materially different total prices.
 Book through the cheapest platform with the most flexible cancellation terms.
 The property is identical; the booking economics are not.

 The honest take is that for two specific use cases, none of these three is the optimal choice.